TejasKalsait/Face_Detection/README.md

 ## Introduction

-Face detection is a crucial computer vision task that involves locating and identifying human faces within images or video frames.
+Face Verification and Recognition is a crucial computer vision task that involves locating and identifying human faces within images or video frames.
 The Siamese Neural Network is a powerful architecture that learns to distinguish between pairs of images and can be applied effectively for face detection.

 This project focuses on utilizing a Siamese Neural Network to perform real-time face detection.
 The model is designed to identify whether two given images contain the same person's face or not, which is a fundamental concept in face recognition and verification tasks.